thinkstack-co/terraform-modules/modules/thinkstack/aws_backup_custom/README.md

 #### Important Note on AWS Backup Copy Actions

 AWS Backup's `copy_action` feature copies **ALL** backups in a plan to the destination region.
 It cannot selectively copy backups based on resource tags.
-To work around this limitation, the module implements smart selection logic:
+To work around this limitation and prevent duplicate backups, the module implements the following behavior:

-- **Primary backup plans** (without copy_action):
-  - Backup resources with ONLY the `backup_schedule` tag
+**When DR is enabled for a specific backup plan type:**
+- The regular backup plan is automatically disabled
+- Only the DR backup plan (with copy_action) is created
-  - Automatically exclude resources that also have `add_to_dr = "true"` to prevent duplicate backups
+- Resources tagged with BOTH `backup_schedule` AND `add_to_dr = "true"` are backed up and copied to DR

-- **Separate DR backup plans** (with copy_action):
+- Resources with ONLY `backup_schedule` tag are NOT backed up when DR is enabled for that plan type

+**Example:**
+- If `daily_include_in_dr = true`, the regular daily backup plan is disabled
-  - Only backup resources with BOTH `backup_schedule` AND `add_to_dr = "true"` tags
+- Only resources with BOTH `backup_schedule = "daily"` AND `add_to_dr = "true"` will be backed up
-  - Include cross-region copy to DR
+- Resources with only `backup_schedule = "daily"` (without `add_to_dr = "true"`) will NOT be backed up

 This ensures:
 - No duplicate backups are created
+- Clear behavior: when DR is enabled for a plan type, it becomes DR-only
-- Only resources explicitly tagged for DR have their backups copied to the DR region
+- Resources must be explicitly tagged for DR to be included in backups
-- Resources are backed up by exactly one plan (either regular or DR, never both)

 #### DR Summary

 - **Module Level**: Enable DR with `enable_dr = true` and specify `dr_region`
 - **Plan Level**: Enable specific plans for DR (e.g., `daily_include_in_dr = true`)
+  - When enabled, the regular plan is disabled and ONLY the DR plan runs
 - **Resource Level**: Tag resources appropriately:
-  - `backup_schedule = "daily"` only → Regular backup (no DR copy)
+  - When DR is disabled for a plan: `backup_schedule = "daily"` → Regular backup (no DR copy)
+  - When DR is enabled for a plan: Resources MUST have BOTH tags to be backed up:
     - `backup_schedule = "daily"` + `add_to_dr = "true"` → DR backup (with copy to DR region)
+    - `backup_schedule = "daily"` only → NOT backed up
 - **Result**:
-  - Each resource is backed up by exactly one plan (no duplicates)
-  - Only resources with BOTH tags have backups copied to DR
-  - The module automatically routes resources to the correct plan based on their tags
+  - No duplicate backups are created
+  - When DR is enabled for a plan type, it becomes DR-exclusive
+  - Resources must be explicitly tagged for DR inclusion

 #### Example DR Configuration